 Program Facet Overview

 The Links, Inc. is a service organization that strives to enrich our African American communities through educational, civic and inter-cultural activities.
 Service is based on the cornerstones of our five programming facets: Services to Youth, The Arts, National Trends and Services, International Trends and Services and Health and Human Services.
-The Palos Verdes Chapter of The Links Inc. has implemented service programs meeting the goals of each of these facets.
+The Palos Verdes (CA) Chapter of The Links Inc. has implemented service programs meeting the goals of each of these facets.
 Through umbrella programming, we are often able to incorporate the objectives of more than one Facet in each program.

 Services to Youth

 This was the first program facet created by The Links, Inc. Its goal is to empower youth to use their intellect and spirit of achievement to become successful and productive citizens.
-The Palos Verdes Chapter of The Links, Inc has developed programming under this facet which responds to the academic, cultural and mentoring needs of the youth.
+The Palos Verdes (CA) Chapter of The Links, Inc has developed programming under this facet which responds to the academic, cultural and mentoring needs of the youth.

 Little Brown Girls Read Book Club is a Saturday Enrichment program for 4th and 5th grade girls at the Watts Learning Center.
 Our members volunteer their time assisting with reading comprehension, teaching problem solving skills and friendship building through group discussions, activities and mentorship.
 Nutritional snacks are served promoting healthy eating.
 Our efforts increase literacy and spark a love for books among girls of color.